Antibiotics, usage & over-use

 Abuse of use

-To put it bluntly, the words 'precautionary treatments' seems all too common among Rookies who really have no idea about how powerful antibiotics really are.
+To put it bluntly, the words 'precautionary treatments' seem all too common among Rookies who really have no idea about how powerful antibiotics really are.
 These Rookies use and abuse antibiotics and offer them like offering smarties to children.
-Over using antibiotics cause many bacteria to become immune to antibiotics, which renders the antibiotic useless for future cases, much like the scenario we are in today.
+Overusing antibiotics causes many bacteria to become resistant to antibiotics, which renders the antibiotic useless for future cases, much like the scenario we are in today.
 Antibiotics that were once reliable and powerful are now useless because of overuse.

 Some people will at some point have a sick bird and in a state of panic will look through their collection of goodies to see what medication they have at hand.
 While they are panicking, they will give any antibiotic they have to the bird hoping it will fix the problem, later the bird dies.
 Was it the medication that killed the bird, overdosed?
 Or did it die from the infection?
 Well this is why you need to know what you are treating first, then and only then should you administer the 'right' antibiotic.